 Corner of Elder and Loch Streets

-Displays feature the shipping, telecommunications and aviation history of the area together with smaller displays of relevant subjects.
+Open on request.
+(Call at the Derby Visitor Centre during opening times for a key.)
+The history of the Wharf and the demise of the steam ship, the SS Colac, continues in displays at this Museum devoted to the communications history of the town.
+Displays feature the shipping, telecommunications and aviation history of the area together with small displays on fossil mud lobsters and termites.
 The building is a fine example of the prefabricated wooden housing of the 1930s well adapted for living in a tropical climate without the benefits of air-conditioning.
 It was restored in 1988 as part of the Bi-Centennial Project.

 The horse drawn tramway extended from the Jetty down Loch Street as far as the King Sound Hotel site.
 Nearby was a quarry that was used to supply stone for the causeway across the mud flats.
 The tramway finished near McGovern and Thompson’s Store, (now Woolworths).